SamyakShukla/Push-app-Server/README.md

 It makes use of Node.js instead of PHP. <br>
-In the Push-app file inside the server folder include all these files of this repo. <br>
+In the Push-app file, now inside the server folder include all these files of this repo. <br>
 I have installed multiple frameworks and libraries to implement the web push notifications. <br>
 These are express.js which is a framework for node.js. <br>
 Web push library is used to implement web push notifications from server to devices. <br>